mikeumus/lightstep-guide/README.md

 * Investigate individual traces from reporting services to see what the instrumentation looks like for each.
 * Connect your own service to LightStep via instrumentation.

-## View ingress and egress operations
+## View ingress and egress operations for a service
 #### Why?
 To filter operations to those that are at the edges of your service, and from there investigate what may be causing performance problems upstream or downstream.